Fail Faster: Staging and Fast Randomness for High-Performance PBT

-For artifact evaluation we will submit (1) the source code of \camlname{} and \scalaname{} as well as (2) the code for our version of Etna, which we have modified slightly to (a) support parallelism, and (b) pass deterministic seeds to all versions of a single strategy.
-These programs are not available publicly or anonymized at the time of submission.
+For artifact evaluation we have submitted (1) the source code of \camlname{} and \scalaname{} as well as (2) the code for our version of Etna, which we have modified slightly to (a) support parallelism, and (b) pass deterministic seeds to all versions of a single strategy.
+These programs are publicly available~\cite{artifact}.
 The dataset for our evaluation is produced by a combination of Etna and microbenchmarks in the \camlname{} and \scalaname{} sources.
-It is also not available publicly at the time of submission, but the artifact will contain the means and instructions to reproduce it.